2013 Federal Income Tax Estimator

 Form 1099-NEC and Form W-2G to recipients.

-Employers: Providing 2024 Form W-2 to employees.
-Reporting income tax withholding and FICA taxes for fourth
+Employers: Providing 2025 Form W-2 to employees.
+Reporting income tax withholding and FICA taxes for

-quarter 2024 (Form 941).
-Filing an annual return of federal unemployment taxes (Form 940) and paying any tax
+fourth quarter 2025 (Form 941).
+Filing an annual return of federal unemployment taxes (Form 940) and

 or Box 10 are being reported) to recipients.